The History of The Portstewart Community Association Red Sails Festival

 Over the years many members of the community played a part in maintaining this popular annual event.
 However, by the year 2000, the P.C.A. committee consisted of a largely ageing membership, who decided that a recruitment drive for volunteers was needed and that without new volunteers they could no longer be able to organize the Summer Carnival.

 Fortunately, the recruitment drive worked.
 Several new volunteers helped to form a carnival committee for that year.
 That committee came up with the idea of re-branding the carnival with an attractive title with links to Portstewart.
 The committee decided on the title of The Red Sails Festival-in honour of Jimmy Kennedy, one of the greatest songwriters of the twentieth century.
-Jimmy, whose parents had a summer holiday home in Portstewart, had a huge worldwide hit in 1936 with “Red Sails In The Sunset”.
+Jimmy, whose parents had a home in Portstewart, had a huge worldwide hit in 1936 with “Red Sails In The Sunset”.
 The song was inspired by the beautiful scenery and sunsets in Portstewart.
 Not only was the song a hit in that year, but has gone to be covered by many artists ever since.
 The song Red Sails was inspired by a painting done by my his sister of a boat coming into the harbour with the sun catching the sail ( Source: Jimmy's grand daughter).

 Jimmy wrote over 2000 songs-many of them hits, including The Teddy Bears Picnic, South of the Border and My Prayer Until Lennon and McCartney he had more hits in America than other British or Irish songwriter.